 Get Involved in Tech Use with Your Child

-Spending tech time together with your child is important to support active learning.
+As described in the article, Guiding Principles for Use of Technology with Early Learners, spending tech time together with your child is important to support active learning.

 - For example, if your child is watching a cartoon, watch along with them and ask questions about the show.
 “Wow.
 Why is the fox looking for her friend?
 He looks sad.”